Clarkdale/modern-radio-buttons/README.md

 `RadioSet` is a react component that allows the user to customize their radio buttons through images for a better user experience, while still getting the same functionality.

 ## Visuals
-The use of these radio buttons allow the user to input their own images as the blank and checked radio buttons, in a layout they feel is necessary for their project.
+The use of these radio buttons allow the user to input their own images as the blank and checked radio buttons, or use default circle svg's, in a layout they feel is necessary for their project.
 Below is an example of these radio buttons in a horizontal layout with svg files customized for this example.
 ![Alt text](images/Horizontal.png?raw=true "Horizontal")

 Similar to this horizontal layout, these buttons can also be layed out vertically, as displayed in another image below.